psahni/aws_saa_prep/neal_davis_course/database and analytics/database.md

     - NoSql DB
     - Fully Managed
     - *DynamoDB Streams* maintains a list of item level changes and can integrate with Lambda to create triggers.
+    - Performance:- The more distinct partition key values your workload accesses, the more those requests will be spread across the partitioned space.
+Conversely, the less distinct partition key values, the less evenly spread it would be across the partitioned space, which effectively slows the performance.
+This will distribute the workload evenly and provisioned throughput efficiently.

 Good To Read
 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.html